-If the \$< macro is in the command sequence in the description file, make replaces the symbol with the name of the file that started the file creation.

-The file name is the name of the specific dependency file that was out of date with the target file and therefore caused make to create the target file again.
-The difference between this symbol and the \$? symbol, which returns a complete list of younger files.
+If the $\leq$ macro is in the command sequence in the description file, make replaces the macro with the name of the first file that started the file creation.
+This file name is the name of the specific dependency file that was out of date with the target file and therefore caused make to create the target file again.
+This is different from the ? macro, which returns a complete list of younger files.